Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 There are tons of ways to do this.
 Learning how to hang a projector screen opens you up to far more options.

-There are as many options to hide your screen as there are elite screens available.
+If you know what to use for a projector screen, you’ll find there are as many options to hide your screen as there are elite screens available.
 Some elite screens will have brand-recommended systems, and you can buy the installation kit through the manufacturer.
 However, there are a few ideas that are better than the rest.
-This industry has seen many screen innovations take hold and grow, and it’s time to modernize your approach, as well.
+This industry has seen many screen innovations take hold and grow, and it’s time to modernize your approach.

 Understanding the elite screens, you’re using is paramount.
 Asking, “What material is a projector screen made of?” and “How to get wrinkles out of a projector screen?” is a great start.
 No one wants to watch movies on a wrinkled screen!